 Common Pakistani food that is mostly found in the Punjab region of Pakistan.
 This dish can be eaten all day, every day as it is the healthiest food item in this list of foods in Pakistan.
 Although just like any other Pakistani food, saag involves a generous amount of butter or desi ghee during its making.
 It is a common dish that you will find in every Punjabi household.
 If you want to know the generosity and love of Punjabi culture then you should try Saag, its welcoming and full-filling nature will fill you with love.

 Sarson Ka Saag simply means Mustard greens.
 The leaves of mustard are cooked along with some amount of spinach and other green vegetables.
 As mustard leaves taste bitter so the extra addition of other greens helps in taming the bitter nature of the Mustard.
 The mixture is cooked until the texture turns into the thick green curry.
-Spices and oil are added for some extra flavor.
+Spices and oil are added for some extra flavour.

 The popular version of Saag includes butter or desi ghee after the cooking is done.
 It is served with Maize Bread ( Makkai ki Roti ).
 Saag is one of the healthiest foods in Pakistan ( Surprising ), and it will make you keep coming back for more.